Presenting your royal Princess Posse:

 Susan Egan has made powerful impressions in theatre, film, television and music.
 She headlined on Broadway as Thoroughly Modern Millie, won critical acclaim as ‘Sally Bowles’ in Cabaret, starred in Triumph of Love and State Fair, and received Tony Award and Drama Desk nominations for “Best Actress” as the original ‘Belle’ in Disney’s Beauty and the Beast.
 Regionally, Egan starred alongside Carol Burnett in Putting It Together and Tommy Tune in the national tour of Bye, Bye Birdie, and developed works at Yale Repertory, Baltimore Center Stage, South Coast Repertory, and the Mark Taper Forum.
 Her film credits include 13 Going on 30, Gotta Kick It Up for the Disney Channel, and many award-winning indies seen at Seattle Film Festival, Sarasota Film Festival, Slamdance, the HBO Comedy Festival and beyond.
 Susan has voiced leading characters in the animated features Hercules (Meg), Spirited Away (Lin), Porco Rosso (Gina), Lady and the Tramp II (Angel), Achmed Saves America (Ginny), and is currently on Cartoon Network’s Steven Universe (Rose Quartz/Pink Diamond).

-Arielle Jacobs is currently starring on Broadway as ‘Jasmine’ in Aladdin, after originating the role in the Australian production.
-She’s previously starred on Broadway in In the Heights (Nina) opposite composter/creator Lin-Manuel Miranda and in Wicked (Nessarose).
+Arielle Jacobs most recently starred on Broadway as ‘Jasmine’ in Aladdin, after originating the role in the Australian production.
+She’s previously starred on Broadway in In The Heights (Nina) opposite composer/creator Lin-Manuel Miranda and in Wicked (Nessarose).
 Off-Broadway, she has starred in two world-premiere plays by Pulitzer-winning playwright and director Nilo Cruz; Sotto Voce and Farhad or the Secret of Being, and in the national tours of In The Heights (Nina) and Disney’s High School Musical (Gabriella).